carnage-sh/sessionmapper/README.md

-# Traefik SessionMapper

-A Traefik middleware that maps users or sessions to with properties for A/B tests, canari deployments, traces, security and anything you want.
+**SessionMapper** is a Traefik plugin.
+It provides an advanced middleware to easily map sessions with users, groups or any properties.
+It enables A/B testing, canary deployments, security, data collection and more...

 ![GitHub branch checks state](https://img.shields.io/github/checks-status/blaqkube/sessionmapper/main?color=deeppink)
 ![GitHub](https://img.shields.io/github/license/blaqkube/sessionmapper?color=lime)